 If you are looking for a tool that can monitor your WiFi network problems, NetSurveyor is the software for you.
 NetSurveyor is a diagnostic tool that falls under the category of WiFi Scanners or 802.11 Network Discovery Tools.
-It gathers information about nearby access points in real time, and displays the data using a variety of different diagnostic views and charts.
+It gathers information about nearby access points in real time and displays the data using a variety of different diagnostic views and charts.

-NetSurveyor software review
+NetSurveyor software for Windows PC

 - Software is easy to understand and use with a simple UI.